lecritch/numpy_pi_warmup_chi_ds/README.md

 ```

-    'Hey, you did it.
-Good job.'

 ```python
 #run this cell to test yer y

 run_test(y, 'y3')
 ```

-    'Hey, you did it.
-Good job.'

 Remove all the 0s from both x and y